 This session featured six of the university programs providing personnel preparation for professionals in the field.
 Universities briefly explained the programs offered (O&M, VRT, etc.), length of programs, and if long-term training grants are funded by RSA to support students.
+Download the questions and answers from the live Q&A here.
+Questions addressed include:

 Dr. Edward Bell is the director of the Professional Development and Research Institute on Blindness at Louisiana Tech University and has held this position since 2005.
 He has extensive experience in the area of rehabilitation for the blind and visually impaired.
 He has presented widely throughout the United States and Europe.
 Dr. Bell has earned degrees in Rehabilitation Education and Research, Educational Psychology, and Human Development.
 In addition, he also possesses certification in educational statistics and research methods, rehabilitation counseling, and orientation and mobility.